Why route days break before the first job starts

 Should I always choose the shortest route?

-No. The best route is the one that survives real delays, access notes, and fixed client windows without putting the last jobs at risk.
+No. The best route is the one that survives real delays, access notes, and fixed client windows without putting the last appointments at risk.

 How much buffer should I add?

 Use the pattern of the work.
-Add more where parking, access, traffic, or overrun risk are common instead of treating every stop the same.
+Add more buffer where parking, access, traffic, or overrun risk are common instead of applying the same buffer to every stop.